Sa Aking mga Kamay

-Sa Aking Mga Kamay (English: In My Own Hands) is a 1996 Philippine psychological thriller action drama film directed by Rory B. Quintos and produced by executive producers Charo Santos-Concio and Lily Y. Monteverde; producer Malou N. Santos; and supervising producers Trina N. Dayrit and Jackie Y. Liu.
-It stars Christopher de Leon as the NBI agent and Aga Muhlach as the psychopathic serial killer whom the former assigned to find him and kill him.
-It also stars Chin Chin Gutierrez, Kier Legaspi, Robert Arevalo, Amy Austria, and Karl Angelo Legaspi.
+Sa Aking Mga Kamay (English: In My Own Hands) is a 1996 Philippine psychological thriller drama film directed by Rory B. Quintos from a screenplay written by Ricky Lee, Mel Mendoza-Del Rosario, and Benjou Elgincolin, which was adapted from an original story written by Olivia M. Lamasan.
+The film stars Christopher de Leon, Aga Muhlach and Chin Chin Gutierrez, with a supporting cast including Kier Legaspi, Amy Austria, Robert Arevalo, and Karl Angelo Legaspi.